The 6 Best Energy Gels for Runners

 • UCAN gels do not have any electrolytes so you will need to supplement with a sports drink or salt tablets.

-UCAN Edge Gel Specs:
+UCAN Edge Gel specs:

 • Price: $34.95 for a box of 12

-• Flavors: strawberry banana, pineapple, or orange
+• Flavors: strawberry banana, pineapple, orange, or unflavored

 • Carbs per serving: 19 grams